juliawisnia/Scrabble-AI/hw2/README.md

 list.
 Then, while no one has won, simulateDDGRound is called.
 This function utilizes the functions of my circular_list, and continually updates and removes players from the linked list.
+Most variables are of type size_t so they can utilize these functions.
 It checks for the edge cases when the same random numbers are chosen, there are no players, and the goose is picked again as it.
 All steps are written to the ofstream output.